sadekbaroudi/vik/README.md

 VIK is a standard for a data interface between printed circuit boards.
 It is intended to provide modularity between a mechanical keyboard pcb and additional features.
 The main pcb can have a controller and a switch matrix, while the modules can provide additional features.

-The standard specifies only a couple of things:
+The standard specifies the following:
 1. The type of connector
 2. The signals mapped to each pin on the connector
 3. The type of cable
+4. (optional) The size of the module pcb and mounting hole locations
-4. Inclusion of the VIK logo on the PCB
+5. Inclusion of the VIK logo on the PCB

 > **Note**
 > Adding support for VIK is as simple as adding a symbol and footprint, provided in this repository, followed by some basic wiring.
 If you want to jump straight to the guide to do this using Kicad, go to [Implementation with Kicad](#implementation-with-kicad)